awsdocs/amazon-route53-docs/doc_source/hosted-zones-private.md

 + `enableDnsSupport`
 For more information, see [Updating DNS Support for Your VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html#vpc-dns-updating) in the *Amazon VPC User Guide*\.

-**Amazon Route 53 Health Checks**
+**Route 53 Health Checks**
-In a private hosted zone, you can associate Amazon Route 53 health checks only with failover resource record sets\.
-For more information, see [Configuring Failover in a Private Hosted Zone](dns-failover-private-hosted-zones.md)\.
+In a private hosted zone, you can associate Route 53 health checks only with weighted and failover records\.
+For information about associating health checks with failover records, see [Configuring Failover in a Private Hosted Zone](dns-failover-private-hosted-zones.md)\.

-**Supported Routing Policies for Resource Record Sets in a Private Hosted Zone**
+**Supported Routing Policies for Records in a Private Hosted Zone**
-You can use the following routing policies when you create resource record sets in a private hosted zone:
+You can use the following routing policies when you create records in a private hosted zone:

 + Simple

 + Failover

 + Weighted
-Creating resource record sets in a private hosted zone using geolocation or latency routing policies is not supported\.
+Creating records in a private hosted zone using other routing policies is not supported\.

 **Split\-View DNS**
-You can use Amazon Route 53 to configure split\-view DNS, also known as split\-horizon DNS\.
+You can use Route 53 to configure split\-view DNS, also known as split\-horizon DNS\.
 If you want to maintain internal and external versions of the same website or application \(for example, for testing changes before you make them public\), you can configure public and private hosted zones to return different internal and external IP addresses for the same domain name\.
 Just create a public hosted zone and a private hosted zone that have the same domain name, and create the same subdomains in both hosted zones\.

 **Associating an Amazon VPC with More than One Private Hosted Zone**
 You can associate a VPC with more than one private hosted zone, but the namespaces must not overlap\.
 For example, you cannot associate a VPC with hosted zones for both example\.com and acme\.example\.com because both namespaces end with example\.com\.